 - Don't mix sports and jewelry.
 Though looking good at the gym is always a plus, it's best to refrain from wearing your special pieces while doing intensive exercise.
 Not only do you risk breakage, but the sweat and oils you produce will stick to your jewelry and create a build-up of dirt on the alloy.

 - Remove your jewelry before getting in the shower.
 Though most of our pieces are water friendly, it is wise to refrain from washing yourself with jewelry on.
 As soap scum creates a film on the alloy metal, it will make the jewelry look dull or dirty.

 Now that we've looked at a few do's and don'ts of wearing jewelry, here's some insight of how to clean your pieces based on their constitution.

-Gold filled.
-The best thing to keep your gold filled jewelry sparkling and lasting is to clean it with warm water, and after you may use a soft cloth or polishing to dry it.
+The best thing to keep your gold filled jewelry sparkling and lasting is to clean it with warm water, and use a soft toothbrush to very gently scrub out the build up.
+Immediately after cleaning, use a soft cloth or polishing cloth to dry it.
 Though many believe that cleansing products for jewelry can be beneficial, we've found that some chemicals in these fluids are abrasive to the alloy and can cause tarnishing.
 Keep it simple, and shine often.
-To keep it looking as good as new, store it in a plastic zip lock after it has been cleaned and thoroughly dried.
+To keep it looking as good as new, store it in a plastic zip lock or closed jewelry box after it has been cleaned and thoroughly dried.